 By convention we call these colors black and orange.
 But black can mean jet black, or smoky coal, chocolatey brown, and even silvery grey or blue.

 And orange can mean anything from deep russet or vibrant ginger through to soft fawn and delicate cream.

 The two colors appear in a mottled pattern, which could take the form of big splotches or smaller speckles.

 One of the colors can even have a tabby stripe within it, and these cats are sometimes called torbies!

-A cat with two X chromosomes in nineteenth place is a girl, and a cat with an X and a Y chromosome in nineteenth place is a boy.
+As we know, the chromosomes that determine a cat’s gender are called X and Y. A cat with two X chromosomes is a girl, and a cat with an X and a Y chromosome is a boy.